web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 ## Writing the Tests

-Now that you know the scope of your work, it's time to write the tests!
+With a complete testing plan in hand, you now have a good idea of the scope of your work.
+It's finally time to write the tests!
 There's a lot to say about how this is done technically.
 To learn more, check out [the WPT "reftest" tutorial](./reftest-tutorial) and [the introduction to testharness.js](./testharness).